billy-the-bear/billy-the-bear/README.md

 - 👋 Hi, I’m @billy-the-bear
-- 👀 I’m interested in data analytics and computing applications to politics and elections
+- 👀 I’m interested in data analytics and computing applications for political engagement

 <!---
 billy-the-bear/billy-the-bear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.